7:15am PT by Jackie Strause

 How is Weber a good representative of this wave?

 I just know Peter is a good person.
 He’s a good man.
 He’s a gentlemen, he’s sincere, and he couldn’t be more open and honest about the way he lives his life and what he’s looking for.
 You have some amazing women on this season that have incredible stories and, again, we’re going to lean into some of those stories that aren’t your typical Leave It to Beaver kind of stories.

 This is the second season where producers released the names of the contestants early on Facebook.
 What did you learn from the experiment during Brown's season and how did it go this time around?
 An initial 33 women were cut down to a final group of 30 for Weber.

 I think, for lack of having a better process, two seasons into trying it this way, it’s as good as we have.
-We’re trying to evolve as well and giving everybody a chance to see who’s on the show and hear anything that’s out there, we do our best to do our due diligence.
-And backgrounds and trying to find out the true story behind our contestants.
-We do the best you can and that’s all we can do, and this is a step in doing that.
+We’re trying to evolve as well [by] giving everybody a chance to see who’s on the show and hear anything that’s out there — we do our best to do our due diligence — [about their] backgrounds and trying to find out the true story behind our contestants.
+We do the best we can and that’s all we can do, and this is a step in doing that.
 And if someone comes up with a better idea or a new idea, then we’ll implement that as well.

 How would you describe the contestants?
 And since the contestants influence the next cycle, do you think these women open up the franchise to more inclusivity down the line?